Month: October 2024

 I am interested in two primary research themes.

 The second theme involves applying category theory to physics, particularly in the study of topological phases of matter.
-The complex and exotic behaviours of these materials can be elegantly captured using categorical structures.
-My focus lies on bicategorical structures, which arise, for instance, in conformal field theories.
+Topological phases of matter are special states that go beyond the usual solid, liquid, and gas phases.
+The complex and exotic behaviours of these materials can be captured using categorical structures.
+My focus lies on bicategorical structures, which arise in conformal field theories.

 What led you to study this area?

-It was a combination of coursework and dopamine rush.
-However, if the question is what hooked me on it, I would say my initial entry point into quantum computing was the EPR paper (Einstein-Podolsky-Rosen).
-Despite its technical simplicity, the ideas it presents are profound, elegant, and intellectually stimulating.
+It was a combination of coursework and a dopamine rush.
+I would say my entry into quantum computing was the EPR paper (Einstein-Podolsky-Rosen).
 My interest in topological phases of matter was sparked by Kitaev’s 1997 paper, where a complex set of physical phenomena is elegantly disguised within a simple toy model known as the Toric code, which is also one of the most efficient error-correcting codes.

 What are the main aims of your current research?